sajonaro/pulsar-s3-source-connector/usecases/usecase-2/README.md

 ##  Introduction

-We download files from s3 bucket via a fleet of functions
+We download files from s3 bucket via a fleet of functions running in parallel

 ## High level view
 ![image](./fan-out-s3.png)